2015–16 Purdue Boilermakers women's basketball team

 The 2015–16 Purdue Boilermakers women's basketball team represented Purdue University during the 2015–16 NCAA Division I women's basketball season.
-The Boilermakers, led by tenth year head coach Sharon Versyp, played their home games at Mackey Arena and were a members of the Big Ten Conference.
+The Boilermakers, led by tenth-year head coach Sharon Versyp, played their home games at Mackey Arena and were members of the Big Ten Conference.
 They finished the season 20–12, 10–8 in Big Ten play to finish in sixth place.
 They advanced to the quarterfinals of the Big Ten women's tournament, where they lost to Michigan State.
-They received an at-large bid of the NCAA women's tournament, where they lost to Oklahoma in the first round.
+They received an at-large bid to the NCAA women's tournament, where they lost to Oklahoma in the first round.